IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-overlays.md

 ## $PlatformShort$ Financial Overlays

-You can also plot built-in financial overlays and indicators in $ProductName$ [Stock Chart](../types/stock-chart.md).
+You can also plot built-in financial overlays and indicators in $PlatformShort$ [Stock Chart](../types/stock-chart.md).

 ## Additional Resources